JaimeRoss/Prediction-of-Product-Sales/README.md

 </p>

 > The above visual depicts the outlet location compared to the outlet sales.
+> The best performing outlet type belongs to the Tier 2 location.

 #### Outlet type VS Outlet Sales